 Once you have figured out what your message is, find a suitable location to record.
 Listen to the characteristics of the room you are recording in.
-Some rooms may make an echo or there may be a hum of the air conditioner.
-Ensure there is no background noise and that you won't be interrupted.
+Some rooms may make an echo or there may be interrupted.

 Audio recording software and editing